plotdb/block/README.md

  - `license`: License. required
  - `description`: description of this block. optional
  - `extend`: optional. block identifier ( `name@version` or `{name, version}` ) of block to extend.
+   - `name`: parent block's name
+   - `version`: parent block's version.
+   - `dom`: default true. use parent's DOM if set true.
    - use `plug` ( for html ), `obj` and `pubsub` ( js ) to work with extended block. ( TODO: documentation )
  - `dependencies`: dependencies of this block.
    - list or modules, in case of mutual dependencies:
-     ["some-url", {url: "some-url", async: false, dev: true, global: true}]
+     ["some-url", {url: "some-url", async: false, dev: true, global: true, type: "css or js"}]
    - options in object notation:
-     - async: true to load this module asynchronously. true by default.
+     - `async: true to load this module asynchronously. true by default.
+     - `global: for CSS. true if the CSS should also work in global scope. ( under body ). default false.
+     - `type`: default `js`. either `css` or `js`.
-     - url: path of required module.
+     - `url`: path of required module.
        - generated from name + version if omitted. ( TODO )
-     - name: name of required module ( TODO )
+     - `name`: name of required module ( TODO )
-     - version: version of required module ( TODO )
+     - `version`: version of required module ( TODO )
-     - mode: use to control when this module should be loaded. ( TODO )
+     - `mode`: use to control when this module should be loaded. ( TODO )
-     - global: for CSS. true if the CSS should also work in global scope. ( under body ). default false.
-   - dependencies will be additive in extend chain.
+   - dependencies will be additive in inheritance chain.

 #### Block Events